smokyjazzjam/smokyjazzjam/faq.md

   <h1><strong>Frequently Asked Questions</strong></h1>
     <h3 class="faq-question"><strong>What level of experience is needed to participate in the jam session?</strong></h3>
   <ul class="faq-answer">
     <li> We welcome amateur players with some prior experience playing jazz.
-You should be familiar with soloing over song forms, trading fours, and playing basic intros and endings.
+Players should be familiar with soloing over song forms, trading fours, and playing basic intros and endings.
          The hosts—who consider themselves to be intermediate-level jazz musicians—aim to create a supportive, relaxed environment.</li>
   </ul>